Alex-Linhares/FARGonautica/README.md

-# Fluid Concepts & Creative Analogies
+# The library of FARGlexandria: a repo with Fluid Concepts & Creative Analogies projects